TouK/nussknacker/docs/scenarios_authoring/DataSourcesAndSinks.md

 ### No type information + JSON serialization

-There is only one component in this group -  Kafka-json sourVRce.
+There is only one component in this group -  Kafka-json source.
 The content of the JSON formatted Kafka event does not need to be declared in Nussknacker Designer.
 The values of the JSON object can still be accessed using the `#input.field-name `notation, however no hints will be available and no validations related to field names and their data types will be performed.

 ### Summary and comparison